jflamy/owlcms4/docs/2120AdvancedSystemSettings.md

 ### Public Results Scoreboard

 This section controls how owlcms reaches the [Public Scoreboard](PublicScoreboard) application in order to send it updates.
-The installation of `publicresults` is documented for [fly.io](Fly) and for [Heroku](Heroku).
+The installation of `publicresults` is documented for [fly.io](Fly) .

 ![20](nimg/2120AdvancedSystemSettings/20.png)

 - **publicresults Cloud Application URL**  This is the location of the publicresults application.
-If running on Heroku, it will be something like https://myclub-results.herokuapp.com if you used `myclub-results` as the name.
+It will be something like https://myclub-results.fly.dev if you used `myclub-results` as the name.
 When deploying on fly.io this box is empty because a shared secret is used -- a shared secret defines an environment variable which takes precedence.
 - **Secret Update Key** the publicresults application is installed, it is configured with a secret key.  owlcms needs to send this secret key to publicresults for its update to be considered valid.
 When deploying on fly.io this box is empty because a shared secret is used -- a shared secret defines an environment variable which takes precedence.

 ### Overriding Styles and Templates